-According to 9To5Google, Google Calendar already lets you specify working hours and, earlier this year, it has added support for split schedules.
+According to 9To5Google, Google Calendar already lets you specify working hours, and, earlier this year, it added support for split schedules.

 It’s up to you whether you want to “Enable working location” to let “others know where you’re working when they invite you to an event”.

 This information will be limited to people who can already view your free/busy availability.
 The goal of this feature is to make it “easier to plan in-person collaboration or set expectations,” the report said.